-- Principle 1: Each legal interoperability attribute differentiates between at least two maturity levels: - Principle 2: The improvement tables provide recommendations on how to improve maturity gradually for a specific legal interoperability attribute; - Principle 3: When a digital public service does not yet reach the maximum level for a specific legal interoperability attribute, a recommendation is given to make the step towards the next legal interoperability level; - Principle 4: When a digital public service successfully attains the maximum maturity level for a legal interoperability attribute, no recommendation is given; - Principle 5: When the maturity improvement is not based on specific legal interoperability characteristics per level, a sliding scale (e.g. from less to more) is used.
+- Principle 1: Each legal interoperability item includes 5 options, each one of them corresponding to one of the 5 interoperability levels; - Principle 2: The improvement tables provide recommendations on how to improve maturity gradually for a specific legal interoperability item; - Principle 3: When a digital public service does not yet reach the maximum level for a specific legal interoperability attribute, a recommendation is given to make the step towards the next legal interoperability level; - Principle 4: When a digital public service successfully attains the maximum maturity level for a legal interoperability item, no recommendation is given; - Principle 5: When the maturity improvement is not based on specific legal interoperability characteristics per level, a sliding scale (e.g., from less to more) is used.
 In this scenario, a generic recommendation (not maturity level specific) is given to improve the maturity further along the sliding scale.